 (c) Have questions?
 Find answers at our CFP Frequently Asked Questions section.

-a) Do not wait until August 10 to begin the submission process.
+a) Do not wait until August 9 to begin the submission process.
 You may begin the process and save a partially completed application.
-Once you save your work, edits can be made any time before August 10 at 5pm Eastern.
+Once you save your work, edits can be made any time before August 9, 2022 at 5pm Eastern time.

 b) Once you have filled in all of the required information, click the “Submit a Proposal’ button on this page in the right column.